 Get recommendations.
 Ask the people you're connected with on LinkedIn to provide a recommendation on your (past or current) performance.
 This may be a professor or a previous employer.
 Supervisors and people hiring for internships will check these out, so don't discount their power.

 And remember to return the favor if you're able to—it's a professional courtesy if you can provide a recommendation for someone who's done the same for you.
-You may want to check out this video, “How to Ask for References After an Internship,” to better understand the reference process.

 Check with your college or academic department to see if they have a LinkedIn group where you can instantly connect with thousands of people who have already joined and are participating on the site.